raspberriestree/TP-AEDD-UTN-FRSF-2024/README.txt

 	Contraseña: 285729

 [EN] This is a group project developed in cpp.
 It deals with an Olympic medal manager.
-It was developed as an assessment method for the Algorithms and Data Structures course.
+It was developed as an assessment method for the Algorithms and Data Structures assginature.

 Login credentials:
 	user: 12345
 	pwd: 285729